 Improving access to appropriate services within the mental health system reduces the number of repetitive law enforcement contacts for individuals with mental illness, thus reducing the direct cost to the criminal justice system.
 The interdisciplinary court team includes representatives from the District Attorney and Public Defender’s offices, probation officers, and local community mental health providers.
 Special Judge Dawn Moody presides over court reviews.

 On Jan.
-27, Tulsa COURTS program had 75 program participants – the largest graduating class the program has seen since its inception in 2001.
-A total of eight graduates represented the Mental Health docket.
+27 and Apr.
+28, Tulsa COURTS program had 75 and 79 program graduates respectively – the largest graduating class the program has seen since its inception in 2001.
+A total of 15 graduates represented the Mental Health docket at January and April’s graduation ceremonies.
 Congratulations Graduates!

 In 2016, 55 graduates received their completion certificates from the minimum-13-month-program that includes intensive mental health treatment, court appearances and regular drug testing.

 In December 2016, the Tulsa COURTS Program and our partner agencies hosted a Winter Bash for all current participants, their families, and our program alumni.
 Food, activities, games, and half-hour drawings made it a memorable, celebratory event that was conducted in a safe and sober way.

 In November 2016, CSC’s Tulsa COURTS Team members stood in the shoes of our program participants to learn what it takes for them to meet our requirements, in that many rely on the Tulsa Transit system to get to treatment, court, the lab, and supervision appointments.
 Team members took public transit to these locations, and debriefed afterward on the experience, leading to new ways to support participants in navigating the transit system, and creating a a deeper understanding of the realities that our participants face daily.